 Ellen Lloyd - AncientPages.com - Ahimsa is an ancient multidimensional concept strongly emphasizing the importance of non-violence and compassion towards all living beings.

-Not causing injury includes not only one’s actions, but also thoughts and words.
-The Ahimsa concept is based on the belief that all living creatures have the spark of the divine spiritual energy.
+Not causing injury includes not only one’s actions but also thoughts and words.
+The Ahimsa concept is based on the belief that all living creatures have the spark of divine spiritual energy.
 This means that if you hurt someone, then you ultimately hurt yourself and violence has karmic consequences.

 Left: The hand with a wheel on the palm symbolizes the Jain Vow of Ahimsa.
 The word in the middle is "Ahimsa".
 Image credit: Stock photo - Middle: Planet Earth.
 Image Credit: Public Domain - Right - Statue of Mahavira, The torch-bearer of Ahimsa.
 Image Credit: Public Domain

 Ahimsa plays an important part in Jainism, Hinduism, and Buddhism.
 Many prominent figures strongly believed in practicing Ahimsa, one of them was Mahatma Gandhi (1869-1948) who before becoming a victim of assassination inspired movements for civil rights and freedom across the world.

 Ahimsa – Main Pillar of Jainism